Pjdur/velto-cli/README.md

 ## ✨ Features

 - `velto new <name>` — Create a new Velto project instantly
 - `velto run` — Build and launch your app with clean output
+- `velto build` — Compile your app and optionally package it
 - LiveReload support in dev mode
 - Graceful shutdown on Ctrl+C
 - No noisy Cargo logs — just your app

 ---